 8.1 Each person who signs below represents and warrants that he has the necessary authority to bind the entity for which he is signing; and that he has read this Agreement in its entirety, and had the opportunity to consult with their own counsel before signing.
 Each entity to this Agreement represents and warrants that the person executing this Agreement on its behalf has the authority to execute this Agreement on such Party’s behalf.

 8.2 The Estate is the sole, exclusive and absolute owner of the rights granted herein, and has the sole, exclusive and absolute right to grant or vest in AE, all rights, licenses and privileges granted to or vested in AE under this Agreement.
 The Estate, and its lawful representatives, further warrant and covenant that through valid court orders it possesses the authority and right to enter into and fully comply with this Agreement.

+8.3 AE represents, warrants and agrees that it (i) has the unfettered right to enter into and perform this entire Agreement; (ii) is not subject to any conflicting obligation or disability which will or might interfere with its execution and performance of this Agreement; (iii) has obtained or prior to the release of the Film will obtain all of the necessary rights clearances from all persons appearing in or rendering services on behalf of the Film including without limitation the Estate of the Rev. James Cleveland, the church choirs aping in the Film, and the Estate of Sydney Pollack; and (iv) that it shall pay any guild residual payments that might be required.

+INSERT RIDER D

 9. GOVERNING LAW: The Parties stipulate and agree that this Agreement shall be deemed for all purposes to have been made and entered into entirely in the State of California and shall be construed and interpreted in accordance with, and shall be governed by, the substantive and procedural laws (other than choice of law provisions, as to which no state’s laws shall apply in light of the agreed upon application of California substantive law) of the State of California.
 If there is any conflict between any provision of this Agreement and any present or future statute, law, ordinance, regulation, or collective bargaining agreement, the latter shall prevail; provided, that the provision hereof so affected shall be limited only to the extent necessary and no other provision shall be affected.

 10. DISPUTE RESOLUTION/NO EQUITABLE RELIEF: In the event that any dispute, claim and/or action is brought concerning, arising out of or related to this Agreement, each of the Parties hereto agree that it shall be submitted first to mediation and if not resolved then to final and binding arbitration.
-The Estate agrees that in the event of any dispute relating to the subject matter hereof, the Estate shall not seek to or be entitled to enjoin the licensing, distribution or other exploitation of the Film, or the marketing, advertising, promotion or publicity of the Film.
+The Estate agrees that as long as the Estate has been fully paid all amounts set forth under Paragraph 2 hereof, in the event of any dispute relating to the subject matter hereof, the Estate shall not seek to or be entitled to enjoin the licensing, distribution or other exploitation of the Film, or the marketing, advertising, promotion or publicity of the Film.

 11. NO WAIVER: No provision hereof may be waived unless in writing and signed by the Party whose rights are thereby waived.
 Waiver of any one provision herein shall not be deemed to be a waiver of any other provision herein (whether similar or not), nor shall such waiver constitute a continuing waiver unless otherwise expressly so provided.